AW-0811/GAN-Animal-Generation-and-Latent-Space-Interpretation/README.md

 ### The project has two separate folders, namely 'Vanilla GAN' and 'Conditional GAN'.
 The description for each folder's contents are given below:
 #### Conditional GAN:
 1. 'ACGAN.py' for training the model\
-2. 'Generateimages.py' for generating images by loading the a trained generator through the .pth file.\
+2. 'Generateimages.py' for generating images by loading the trained generator through the .pth file.\
 3. 'interpolate.py' for latent space exploration.\
 4. 'Images over epochs' folder showcasing generated images throughout checkpoints during training.\
 5. 'Interpolation results' folder containing some of the better interpolation results I generated.\